UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 ### Glass (DC)

 Glass tubes have a relatively low cost to power ratio but suffer from being fragile and of low life in comparison to metal.
+This is the most commonly found type in a hackspace context.

-Control is in the form of high voltage direct current pulsed through the tube which also contains a water based cooling system.
+Control is in the form of high voltage direct current pulsed (PWM) through the tube which also contains a water based cooling system.

+Typical lifecycle of a glass tube is stated as around one hundred hours of operation depending on how well it is looked after.
+Failure is usually gradual with a decrease in power observed until the point that it's no longer effective at cutting or engraving.
+Many hackspaces charge for time on machines which is budgetted towards replacing the tube when it eventually fails.

 ### Metal (RF)